-1. Give your hands a job
+ADHD calm strategy 1: give your hands a simple job

 If an app feels like work, it is probably not the right fit for ADHD calm support.